wandb/docs/docs/guides/launch/setup_launch_docker.md

 ## Configure a queue for Docker

-Create a queue in the W&B App that uses Docker as its compute resource.
+Create and configure a queue that uses Docker as its compute resource.
 Docker queue configurations are used to populate `docker run` arguments.
 Therefore, you can specify any arguments available for the [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) command in your queue configuration.

 1. Navigate to the [Launch page](https://wandb.ai/launch).
 3. Click on the **Create Queue** button.